Harris Manchester College, Oxford

-Harris Manchester College (HMC) is one of the constituent colleges of the University of Oxford in the United Kingdom.
+Harris Manchester College (HMC) is a constituent college of the University of Oxford in the United Kingdom.
 It was founded in Warrington in 1757 as a college for Unitarian students and moved to Oxford in 1893.
 It became a full college of the university in 1996, taking its current name to commemorate its predecessor the Manchester Academy and a benefaction by Lord Harris of Peckham.

 The college's postgraduate and undergraduate places are exclusively for students aged 21 years or over.
 With around 100 undergraduates and 150 postgraduates, Harris Manchester is the smallest undergraduate college in either of the Oxbridge universities.

 History

 Foundation and relocation

 The college started as the Warrington Academy in 1757 where its teachers included Joseph Priestley, before being refounded as the Manchester Academy in Manchester in 1786.
 Originally run by English Presbyterians, it was one of several dissenting academies that provided religious nonconformists with higher education, as at the time the only universities in England – Oxford and Cambridge – were restricted to Anglicans.
 It taught radical theology as well as modern subjects, such as science, modern languages, language, and history; as well as the classics.
 Its most famous professor was John Dalton, developer of atomic theory.